lukegriffiths/trampolines/README.md

 ## Testing

-From the yolov5 directory, run the following, with the weights folder you want to use (below it looks for the weights in /tm7):
+From the yolov5 directory, run the following, with the weights folder you want to use (below it looks for the best set of weights in /tmX - you'll need to change this folder accordingly):

-    python .\detect.py --source ../images/data_2022-02-13_Oslo_Center --weights runs/train/tm14/weights/best.pt --save-txt --data data/trampolines.yaml
+    python .\detect.py --source ../images/data_2022-02-13_Oslo_Center --weights runs/train/tmX/weights/best.pt --save-txt --data data/trampolines.yaml

 The classified images will be will be saved to /yolov5/runs/detect

+--save-txt is required to get the coordinates (normalised) of the trampolines within each image.
+A file is generated for each image, with as many lines as trampolines detected within the image.

 ## Visualisation